MalayaSociety/the-product-3dadf/content/pages/pricing.md

     grid_items:
       - title: Can I use multiple languages?
         content: |
-          Our app will support English, Spanish, German and French.
+          Our app will support English and Chinese.
 Other languages are on the roadmap and should be rolled out soon.
       - title: Do you support native iPhone apps?
         content: >